couchbasebrian/cbping/README.md

         python cbping.py -H 172.23.99.170 -P 8091 -u Administrator -p password -c -rc

 Please specify the host and port of a node in an established cluster, not an uninitialized node showing the setup wizard.
-Usually port will be 8091.
+Default port is 8091.
+The verbose flag adds a description for each port being scanned.

 Sample output: